A REVIEW ON READING THEORIES AND ITS IMPLICATION TO THE TEACHING OF READING

 In the 1960s a paradigm shift occurred in the cognitive sciences.
 Behaviorism became somewhat discredited as the new cognitive theory represented the mind’s innate capacity for learning, which gave new explanatory power to how humans acquired their first language; this also had a tremendous impact on the field of ESL/EFL as psycholinguists explained “how such internal representations of the foreign language develop within the learner’s mind” (Omaggio, 1993: 57).

 These new cognitive and top-down processing approaches revolutionized the conception of the way students learn to read (Smith, 1994).
 In this view, reading is not just extracting meaning from a text but a process of connecting information in the text with the knowledge the reader brings to the act of reading.
 In this sense, reading is a dialogue between the reader and the text which involves an active cognitive process in which the reader’s background knowledge plays a key role in the creation of meaning (Tierney and Pearson, 1994).
 Reading is not a passive mechanical activity but purposeful and rational, dependent on the prior knowledge and expectations of the reader.
 It is not merely a matter of decoding print to sound but also a matter of making sense of written language (Smith, 1994: 2).
-In short, reading is a psycholinguistic guessing game, a process in which readers sample the text, make hypotheses, confirm or reject them, make new hypotheses, and so forth.
+Goodman (as cited in Paran, 1996), accentuated that reading is “a psycholinguistic guessing game, a process in which readers sample the text, make hypotheses, confirm or reject them, make new hypotheses, and so forth.”

 Content and formal schemata